 Instructions for completing the Federal Financial Report (SF-425) for the State Supported Employment Services Program, including extended services, for youth with the most significant disabilities (CFDA 84.187B)

-RSA transmits a copy of the Vocational Rehabilitation Financial Report (RSA-17) and instructions for completing the form for the State Vocational Rehabilitation (VR) Services program.
-The Office of Management and Budget (OMB) has approved this form (OMB Control No. 1820-0017) through August 31, 2023.
-The RSA-17 will be effective for the VR program for new VR grant awards issued on or after October 1, 2020 (Federal fiscal year (FFY) 2021).
-The RSA-17 form will replace the RSA-2 and SF-425 submissions for these awards.
-The RSA-17 will collect quarterly cumulative VR financial data on an award-by-award basis.
+RSA transmits a copy of the revised Vocational Rehabilitation Financial Report (RSA-17) form and instructions for the State VR Services program.
+The Office of Management and Budget has approved this information collection (OMB control number 1820-0017) until September 30, 2026.
+The revisions to the RSA-17 are effective for the VR program for new VR grant awards issued on or after October 1, 2023 (Federal fiscal year (FFY) 2024).
+The RSA-17 collects semiannual cumulative VR financial data on an award-by-award basis.

 RSA transmits a copy of the SF-425 and revised instructions for completing the form for the following formula award programs: Client Assistance Program; Independent Living Services for Older Individuals Who Are Blind (OIB); and Protection and Advocacy of Individual Rights (PAIR).
 RSA revised and updated the instructions because the Department has retired parts 74 and 80 of the Education Department General Administrative Regulations and adopted in their place the governmentwide Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) at 2 C.F.R. part 200.
 Through this letter, RSA is rescinding the prior Client Assistance Program, OIB, and PAIR instructions for completing the SF-425 form (RSA-PD-11-03).